sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Host-side unit tests and hardware-in-the-loop testing
 - Observing timing with a logic analyzer and an oscilloscope

+**Worked example:** the week 50 driver refactored behind a hardware abstraction layer, unit-tested on the host, and then stepped through on real hardware over SWD.

 [🗒️Lecture Notes (HTML)](../files/c/Week_55_Embedded_Debugging_and_Testing.html)

 ---